 When does Pro-innovation framework (sector regulators) take effect in United Kingdom?

-Pro-innovation framework (sector regulators) is already in force.
+Pro-innovation framework (sector regulators) is already in force, with obligations live since February 5, 2026.
 No horizontal AI statute; five principles applied through existing regulators.

 Who must comply with AI rules in United Kingdom?